JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 The cross-platform code used for both iOS and Android will be stored in a shared module.
 Starting with the Meerkat version, Android Studio provides a wizard for creating such shared modules.

-Create a shared module and connect it to both the existing Android application and your future iOS application:
+Create a shared module to connect to both the existing Android application and your future iOS application:

 1. In Android Studio, select **File** | **New** | **New Module** from the main menu.
 2. In the list of templates, select **Kotlin Multiplatform Shared Module**.